 President Kennedy and his family forever changed public attitudes toward people with intellectual disabilities.
 Their influence on related policies and programs can still be seen today.
 In the twenty years following the Kennedy administration, Congress passed 116 acts or amendments providing support for people with intellectual disabilities and their families.

 Established in 1966 by President Johnson, the President's Committee for People with Intellectual Disabilities (formerly called the President's Committee on Mental Retardation) still exists today, providing advice to the president and to the secretary of Health and Human Services.

-Eunice Shriver continued to be a dynamic, unwavering advocate for people with intellectual disabilities her entire life.
+Eunice Shriver was a dynamic, unwavering advocate for people with intellectual disabilities her entire life.
 In 1968, she founded Special Olympics, an organization dedicated to celebrating and accepting people with intellectual disabilities as athletes.
 Today, more than 5 million children and adults in more than 170 countries participate in Special Olympics.
 Inspired by his mother's life-long commitment, Anthony Shriver co-founded Best Buddies, an organization that creates opportunities for people with intellectual and developmental disabilities.